 Fifty six per cent of respondents agreed that there is a need for clear and consistent messages.
 Primary care health professionals from ROI agreed significantly more with this than those in NI (p<0.001).
 The main barriers for respondents in communicating with their patients about their weight were having limited time in patient consultations (74%), limited access to appropriate information (57%) and being unsure where to get appropriate resources (54%).
-Primary care health professionals in ROI were significantly more likely than those in NI to identify having 'limited access to appropriate information' and being 'unsure where to get appropriate resources' as barriers to communication (p<0.05).
+Primary care health professionals in ROI were significantly more likely than those in NI to identify having 'limited access to appropriate information (p<0.05).